 If you’re not meeting a variety of people in your life, there’s so much you can do to add diversity into your daily mix and show your support.
 If you’re an owner or a manager, you can start hiring people from different backgrounds.
 If you’re a mother, you can allow your kids to mingle with kids from other neighborhoods and races.
 If you’re in school or college, join globally-oriented organizations and groups.

-We can create more inclusive societies by educating adults and the youth through awareness programs and campaigns that stress on the importance of diversity.
+We can create a more diverse and inclusive society by educating adults and the youth through awareness programs and campaigns that stress on the importance of diversity.
 You can contribute by setting an example, but before you do that, you need to be fully convinced of the importance of being part of this movement and build a mindset that honors the differences in others.

 Here are five main reasons why it’s important for us to have a diverse and inclusive society: